Des Moines Public Schools shares experience with USD 259’s new grading system

 Instead of an A, B, C, D or F, students are on the 0-4 scale.

 Elementary schools will use the new system this year.
-Then sixth through eighth grade will get it next year, and the year after, it goes to high school students.
+The, sixth through eighth grade will get it next year, and the year after, it goes to high school students.

 KSN’s Amanda Aguilar reached out to staff at Des Moines Public Schools (DMPS), where the grading system has been in place for seven years.